orgatalk/lanpartydb-data/CONTRIBUTING.md

 A series *must* specify:

 * A `slug`, which is an identifier that can nicely be used in URLs and the filesystem.
-It should contain of lower-case latin characters, numbers, and dashes only.
+It may only contain lower-case latin characters, numbers, and dashes.
 * A `name`, which does not have the slug's limitations.

 A series *may* have: